Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Applications of weight enumerators

 where $\mathbf{a},\mathbf{b}$ are $k$-tuples with $\mathbf{a}=(a_1,a_2,\dots,a_k)$ and the same for $\mathbf{b}$.
 Let $\bar{L}_i(a_i,b_i)$ be the logical Pauli acting on the $i$th logical qubit.
 Consider the marginal error probability

 This can be computed using the mixed enumerator.
-Recall that one can compute $p(\bar{I}_i|s=0)$ by inserting $B$-types tensor enumerators for all lego blocks whose logical leg correspond to qubits $j\ne i$, and $A$ type for blocks whose logical legs correspond to qubit $i$.
+Recall that one can compute $p(\bar{I}_i|s=0)$ by inserting $B$-types tensor enumerators for all atomic blocks whose logical leg correspond to qubits $j\ne i$, and $A$ type for blocks whose logical legs correspond to qubit $i$.
 This enumerator, which we called $I_i(z)$, records the weight distribution of logical operators $\mathcal{N}_i\subset \mathcal{N}(S)$, which consists of all Pauli logical operators in the code that act as the identity on the $i$-th logical qubit.
 If we treat the other qubits $\ne i$ as gauge qubits, we can think of it as recording all gauge equivalent representations of the identity operator.
 For example, this is what we have done for the Bacon-Shor code and the holographic code.
 For general cosets of operator $E_s$, we now compute mixed coset enumerator for operator $E_s$ such that $\sigma(E_s)=s$.
 Let us construct the mixed enumerators

-where $E_s=E_s^A\otimes E_s^B$ and $E_s^{A,B}$ are the Pauli substrings that only have support on physical legs of legos that are mapped to type $A$ or $B$ tensor enumerators respectively.
+where $E_s=E_s^A\otimes E_s^B$ and $E_s^{A,B}$ are the Pauli substrings that only have support on physical legs of the atomic codes that are mapped to type $A$ or $B$ tensor enumerators respectively.
 We take $\wedge_{J,J_j}$ to be tracing over the appropriate legs required by the tensor network.
 This now enumerates the weights of $E_s\mathcal{N}_i$.
 We can repeat this a number of times for different $E_s=\bar{L}_iP_s$s, and the resulting enumerators would provide the requisite error probabilities $p(P_s\bar{L}_i|\sigma(P_s))$.

 For example, under symmetric depolarizing noise with probability $p$,

 For other error models, we again select the appropriate parameters for the abstract n-tuple $\mathbf{k}$ and weight function.
 See Sec.~\ref{subsec:errdet} and App.~\ref{app:scalarenum}.